Is infrared-collinear safe information all you need for jet classification?: Learning physical scales

+For higher $p_T$, the decay products are more boosted and $\theta_Z$ is smaller.
 See Fig.~\ref{fig:Zqq} for an illustration of the boosted $Z$-boson decay products clustered into subjets.
 If the subjet radius parameter is sufficiently small $r<\theta_{Z}/2$, the $Z$-boson decay products are clustered into separate subjets.
 Instead, for $r>\theta_{Z}$, they are merged into a single subjet.
 In the intermediate region, $r<\theta_{Z}<2r$, they are identified as two separate subjets but the subjet catchment areas overlap.